hashicorp/terraform/website/source/intro/getting-started/destroy.html.md

 ## Plan

-While our infrastructure is simple, viewing the execution plan of a destroy can be useful to make sure that it is destroying only the resources you expect.

-To ask Terraform to create an execution plan to destroy all infrastructure, run the plan command with the `-destroy` flag.
+For Terraform to destroy our infrastructure, we need to ask Terraform to generate a destroy execution plan.
+This is a special kind of execution plan that only destroys all Terraform-managed infrastructure, and doesn't create or update any components.

 ```
-$ terraform plan -destroy
+$ terraform plan -destroy -out=terraform.tfplan
 ...

 - aws_instance.example
 ```

-The output says that "aws\_instance.example" will be deleted.

-The `-destroy` flag lets you destroy infrastructure without modifying the configuration.
-You can also destroy infrastructure by simply commenting out or deleting the contents of your configuration, but usually you just want to destroy an instance of your infrastructure rather than permanently deleting your configuration as well.
-The `-destroy` flag is for this case.
+The plan command is given two new flags.

+The first flag, `-destroy` tells Terraform to create an execution plan to destroy the infrastructure.
+You can see in the output that our one EC2 instance will be destroyed.

+The second flag, `-out` tells Terraform to save the execution plan to a file.
+We haven't seen this before, but it isn't limited to only destroys.
+Any plan can be saved to a file.
+Terraform can then apply a plan, ensuring that only exactly the plan you saw is executed.
+For destroys, you must save into a plan, since there is no way to tell `apply` to destroy otherwise.

 ## Apply

 Let's apply the destroy:

 ```
-$ terraform apply -destroy
+$ terraform apply terraform.tfplan
 aws_instance.example: Destroying...

 Apply complete!
 Resources: 0 added, 0 changed, 1 destroyed.